kkirby/KnockoutJuice/readme.md

 reinvent the wheel when there are already great wheels out there.

-I hope to incorporate a completely seamless framework that allows for widgets and view designing.
+I hope to incorporate a completely seamless framework that allows for widgets and view designing along with controller routing and event tracking.

 ##Inspiration
 - [Joose](http://code.google.com/p/joose-js/)